 - Given a network scenario, identify how to customize security profiles.

-- Identify how the firewall can use the cloud DNS database to control traffic based on domains.
+- Identify how the firewall can use the cloud DNS Security to control traffic based on domains.

 - Identify how the firewall can use the PAN-DB database to control traffic based on websites.

-- Discuss how to control access to specific URLs using custom URL filtering categories.
+- Identify how to control access to specific URLs using custom URL filtering categories.

 - Given a scenario, identify an appropriate method to map IP addresses to usernames.